 Another Texas medical school is being investigated for discriminatory scholarship practices.

-The University of Texas San Antonio (UTSA) Long School of Medicine (LSOM) sponsors the Diversity in Medicine Visiting Elective Scholars Program, which provides a stipend of up to $2,000 for expenses associated with participating in a four-week rotation in one of 22 medical specialties.
-With support from the Office of the Dean, the UTSA Office for Inclusion and Diversity at the LSOM is funding the scholarship.
+The University of Texas (UT Health) Long School of Medicine (LSOM) sponsors the Diversity in Medicine Visiting Elective Scholars Program, which provides a stipend of up to $2,000 for expenses associated with participating in a four-week rotation in one of 22 medical specialties.
+With support from the Office of the Dean, the UT Health Office for Inclusion and Diversity at the LSOM is funding the scholarship.

 In response to a federal civil rights complaint filed with the U.S. Department of Education’s Office for Civil Rights (OCR) about this program, an investigation was opened by the Dallas OCR on November 10, 2022.